glowsai/docsite/docs/docs/17-auto-deploy-usage.md

 ### scale-out Mode

-Calling this mode will start a new instance and return the request result.
+Requesting this mode will start a new instance and return the request result.

 ```bash
 curl -i \